sofieaasheim/supervised-learning-project/README.md

 # Supervised Learning Project

 This repository contains a machine learning project using a multiple regression model to predict life ecpectancy.
 These YouTube videos are a nice place to start for understanding the method:

 - [The Very Basics]
 - [Data Preparation]

+A report describing the theory behind the project, the data set, the project process, and the results can be found in the blabla.pdf file.

-The project results are presented in an interactive [website], where you can predict the life excpectancy based on parameters that you decide the value of.
+Some of the project results are presented in an interactive website [here], where you can predict the life excpectancy based on parameters that you decide the value of.
 This website also breifly describes the theory behind the methods used.

 ## Data Set